JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/compositetypes.md

 ```

-We used type annotation to ensure that all input arguments are real numbers.
+We use type annotation to ensure that all input arguments are real numbers.

 ```jldoctest structs_gauss
 julia> gauss = Gauss()